dhonus/jellyfin-tui/README.md

 Downloading music is very simple, just **press `d` on a track**, or album.
 More download options can be found in popups.

+You can launch jellyfin-tui in offline mode by passing the `--offline` flag.
+This will disable all network access and only play downloaded tracks.

 A local copy of commonly used data is stored in a local database.
 This speeds up load times and allows you to use the program fully offline.
 Also, playing a downloaded track will play the local copy instead of streaming it, saving bandwidth.
 > Your library is updated **in the background** every 10 minutes.
 You will be notified if anything changes.
 Track metadata updates whenever you open a discography/album/playlist view in-place.
 You can also force an update in the global popup menu.
 Jellyfin is the parent, if you delete music on the server, jellyfin-tui will also delete it including downloaded files.